20 Common Triggers of Hip Pain in Women

 Key Components of Physical Therapy for Hip Pain:

-• Gluteal muscles – Provide hip stability
+• Gluteal muscles – Help keep the hip steady

 Alternative Therapies and Pain Management